apoluekt/OpenRPNCalc/README.md

   * "Standard" scientific calculator functions (trigonometric, logarighms, exponentiation, square root and power).
   * Error function (erf) and its inverse (erfinv).
   * Fixed, scientific (SCI) and engineering (ENG) display modes (including SI prefixes in ENG mode), variable 3-10 digits precision.
-  * Calculations with uncertainties (UNCERT mode).
+  * Calculations with uncertainties using error-propagation formulas (UNCERT mode).
+Something that I've never seen in any of the hardware calculators, and very rarely is present in the software ones.
-  * Low power consumption (40-50 uA in standby mode from 3V CR2032 battery).
+  * Low power consumption (40-50 uA in standby mode with LCD display on).

 ## Hardware overview